 5. Coordinate with membership chairman to maintain a current list of member’s addresses and e-mail addresses.

-6. The current chairman also prepares the membership book, workshop flyers, and other collateral for the society.
+6. The current chairman also prepares workshop flyers, and other collateral for the society.

 7. Contribute to the CFWS website.
 Instruction available.